kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

 - - - -
 **Current Features**:
 * All current graphics settings options
-  * Includes "None" for the remove roofs option
-    * This may cause graphical issues in some areas.
   * Game Render and Interface/UI Scaling options are added.
 They are live, but currently their options are not.
-    * The scaling mechanics are currently experimental, and not meant for full use my players.
+    * These scaling mechanics are currently experimental, and not meant for full use my players.
 Visual issues may occur.
 * All audio options
   * Includes boosting the volumes for most audio streams
     * While I personally have not heard any quality-issues, this makes the in-game bars go past their normal limits visually.
-  * Global audio mute toggle is included. (programmatically, this is bugged in the clients s the volumes are read first, then global audio mute when Sound Settings are opened. so this toggle may be redundant)
+  * Global audio mute toggle is included. (programmatically, this is bugged in the clients as the volumes are read first, then global audio mute when Sound Settings are opened. so this toggle may be redundant)
 * Editing your username field
-  * This does NOT save anywhere but in `Settings.jcache` where the settigns are normally stored.
+  * This does NOT save anywhere but in `Settings.jcache` where the settings are normally stored.
   * This allows Jagex-Exclusive code-markups to be used such as:
     * `<br>` for new-lines
     * `<i>` for italic lettering.